EASE Guidelines for Authors and Translators of Scientific Articles: Contents

-The document includes a succinct set of practical guidelines explaining how to write complete, concise and clear manuscripts (see a short presentation).
+The document includes a succinct set of practical guidelines explaining how to write complete, concise and clear manuscripts.
 It is supplemented with a list for further reading as well as several short appendices (Abstracts; Ambiguity; Cohesion; Ethics; Plurals; Simplicity; Spelling; Text-tables) that present selected issues in greater detail or provide more examples.

 EASE Guidelines emphasize the need for proper structuring of the article (e.g. making the tested hypothesis clear in the Introduction), making the abstract highly informative (including most important data and conclusions), and writing understandably, so that the readers are not discouraged or confused.
 Ethical issues are also taken into account, e.g. authorship criteria, plagiarism, redundant publications, and other types of scientific misconduct.
-The 2013 edition of the publication ethics checklist (Appendix: Ethics, page 10 of EASE Guidelines) was presented at the 3rd World Conference on Research Integrity in Montreal in May 2013.
+The 2013 edition of the publication ethics checklist was presented at the 3rd World Conference on Research Integrity in Montreal in May 2013.
 It can be used routinely during submission, as one short form instead of many separate forms to be filled by authors.